rurban/libu8ident/README.md

 encoding, valid ID_Start/Continue properties and allowed script of each character.

-Some parsers also need to check for allowed **median** characters, which are not allowed at the very end of an identifier.
+Some parsers also need to check for allowed **medial** characters, which are not allowed at the very end of an identifier.
 Esp. for unrestrictive mixed-script security profiles or insecure xid ranges.
-This library does not do this yet.
+All the UCD ID\_Start and XID\_Start properties incorrectly list them there, and not in X?ID\_Continue btw.

 **u8idlint** has its own tokenizer, which can be configured with the **--xid** options: **ASCII, SAFEC23, ALLOWED, ID, XID, C11** and